fjarri-eth/pons/docs/tutorial.rst

 It translates to the usage of a single session in the backend HTTP request library, so the details are implementation-dependent, but in general it means that multiple requests will happen faster.
 For example, in a session an SSL handshake only happens once, and it is a somewhat slow process.

-Correspondingly, all the main functionality of the library is concentrated in the :py:class:`~pons._client.ClientSession` class.
+Correspondingly, all the main functionality of the library is concentrated in the :py:class:`~pons.ClientSession` class.

 Signers